 There will be zero cost for the families throughout the identification phase of the NTDP.
 By removing our tryout process, these costs are also removed.

-Costs for the National Team Development Training Series (NTD Training Series), High Performance Championship (HPC), National Team Development Accelerators (NTD Accelerators), National Team Development Academy (NTD Academy) and USAV play will be posted soon.
+Costs for the National Team Development Program Training Series (NTDP Training Series), National Team Development Program Accelerators (NTDP Accelerators), National Team Development Program Academy (NTDP Academy) and USAVplay are posted when the event is announced.

 We recognize that kids are already training and developing within their school and club programs.
 Some will also pay to attend camps that may offers some positive development experiences as well.
 Our programs don’t change that.